Star of the Commander of Valour

 The Star of the Commander of Valour (Panglima Gagah Berani) is a medal awarded by the Malaysian government.
-The award was established on 29 July 1960, and it was formally gazetted by an act of parliament on 11 August 1960.
+The award was established on 29 July 1960, and it was formally gazetted by a statute on 11 August 1960.
 It is Malaysia's second highest gallantry award, coming in second only to the Grand Knight of Valour (Darjah Kebesaran Seri Pahlawan Gagah Perkasa).

-Only members of the military (i.e. all services under the Malaysian Armed Forces) and members of law enforcement forces (e.g. Royal Malaysia Police and Malaysia Coast Guard) are eligible for the award.
+Only members of the military (i.e. all services under the Malaysian Armed Forces) and members of law enforcement forces (e.g. Royal Malaysia Police and Malaysian Maritime Enforcement Agency) are eligible for the award.
 It can be bestowed posthumously.

 When compared to British Armed Forces military awards, this award is equivalent to the Conspicuous Gallantry Cross.

-Act 616
+Allowance

+The award was established on 29 July 1960 under the Statutes of Panglima Gagah Berani [G.N.
+3151/1960], however it's not until 1983 that the Malaysian government started paying allowance to the recipients.

-Living recipients receive a monthly allowance of RM300, according to Akta 616-Akta Panglima Gagah Berani (Elaun Kenangan) 2001.
-Posthumous recipients' next of kin receive RM 15,000 in compensation.
-This award may be given to the same person more than once.
+In 2001, the Panglima Gagah Berani (Remembrance Allowance) Act 2001 [Act 616] was enacted, which fixed the monthly allowance for living recipients at RM300 for each medal he received.
+Under the Act, the next of kin of posthumous recipients would also receive a one-off compensation of RM15,000.
+This medal may also be given to the same person for more than once.

+On 1 July 2009, the monthly allowance for living recipients was raised to RM1,500 after the government passed an amendment to the Act in parliament the same year.

 The allowance may be revoked if any of the following conditions are met: